Help us improve your experience.

 7. Copy the grub files in the secure-boot folder.

-8. Move initrd.cpio.gz and application-pkg.tgz in ftp server folder (/var/ftp/).
+8. Move initrd.cpio.gz and application-pkg.tgz in FTP server folder (/var/ftp/).

-9. Create grub-startup.cfg in /var/lib/tftpboot/secure-boot folder.
+9. Create grub-startup.cfg in the /var/lib/tftpboot/secure-boot folder.

 10. After you copy the image to the PXE boot server, reboot the device to install the image.